-Statistical Software: We will be using the R Statistical Software for performing statistical analyses in this course.
-R is a free software that can either be downloaded onto your personal computer or used in a cloud environment.
-We encourage all students to use RStudio through the JupyterHub for University of Toronto.
+Statistical Software: We will be using the R and python for performing statistical analyses in this course.
+Both is a free software that can either be downloaded onto your personal computer or used in a cloud environment.
+We encourage all students to use RStudio and Jupyter notebook through the JupyterHub for University of Toronto.
 This will allow you to login with your official UofT credentials and use RStudio without the need for a local installation and can be run on any device that has access to an internet connection.
 More information about using RStudio in JupyterHub will be provided early in the term.
-R code shown in class will be available on the course page and, along with any additional resources, should be sufficient to complete any assessment involving data analysis.
+The codes shown in class will be available on the course page and, along with any additional resources, should be sufficient to complete any assessment involving data analysis.